Badgerati/Pode.Web/docs/Tutorials/Elements/Table.md

 ![table_columns](../../../images/table_columns.png)

+You can also use the `-Hide` switch so a particular column isn't displayed on the page.

 ### Width

 The `-Width` of a table column has the default unit of `%`.
 If `0` is specified then `auto` is used instead.
 Any custom value such as `100px` can be used, but if a plain number is used then `%` is appended.